eText Pilot - Sample language for syllabi and Canvas courses using a publisher Digital Learning Tool (DLT)

 Promote early engagement with and navigation in the eText in a manner that reflects your expectations throughout the semester.]

 - In the menu at the left of the screen, click on “[Name of Tool]” to open the reading [and homework] platform.

 - [Next step]

 - [Next step, etc.]

 Please familiarize yourself with [Publisher Tool Name] before the first day of class.
 Additional resources can be found in the [publisher support site] and the UW-Madison KnowledgeBase.
+If you have previously purchased access to the DLT/eText used in this course it is your responsibility to know the length of access you purchased.
+If needed, printed loose leaf copies of some courses’ texts will also be available for an additional charge at the UW Bookstore as long as you have not opted out of the pilot.
+Check the UW Bookstore’s website to see which texts are available to purchase.
 If you wish to opt-out of using the eText, please contact me at [instructor e-mail] before doing so.
 If you do opt out of using the [publisher] Digital Learning Tool, this could significantly impact your grade in the course.

 If you wish to request an accessible version of the eText, please contact the McBurney Disability Resource Center as soon as possible.
 More information is available here.